 Cher : The wood is named after the eponymous department in central France, the forests are located around the capital Bourges.
 South borders the department of Alliers.
 The fine-grained wood is less tanninhaltige than that of Allier, thus providing milder wines.

 Limousin : The name of this oak wood is derived from the eponymous region (landscape) in central France west of the Massif Central.
 It includes the départements of Corrèze, Creuse and Haute-Vienne.
 The extensive forest area connects southwest to the department of Allier.
-The granite, clay and limestone-containing soils provide a large pore wood with fewer aromas, the rich tannins are triggered very quickly.
+The granite, clay and limestone containing soils provide a large-pored wood with fewer flavors, the rich tannins are triggered very quickly.
 This results in strongly astringent wines.
 It is mainly used for brandies like Armagnac and cognac used to a lesser extent for powerful red wines from for example Cabernet Sauvignon, Grenache Noir ( Garnacha Tinta ) Syrah and Zinfandel,

-Nièvre / Nevers : The wood is named after the département of Nièvre or its capital, Nevers, on the Loire.
+Nièvre / Nevers : The wood is named after the département of Nièvre or its Nevers capital lying on the Loire.
 South borders the department of Allier.
-Here lies the appellation Pouilly-Fumé, One of the most famous forests is called Bertranges.
+Here is the appellation Pouilly-Fumé, One of the most famous forests is called Bertranges.
 The oak wood is also happy for the barrel type pièce used.
 It has medium-fine pores that release the tannin relatively slowly.
-The wood is soft and sweet, but slightly more tannic than Allier, which makes it one of the best.
+The wood is soft and sweet but a little tannierier than Allier, which makes it one of the best.
 It is especially recommended for wines from Cabernet Sauvignon, Carignan Noir ( mazuelo ), Grenache Noir, Sauvignon Blanc and Syrah used.

-Tronçais : The wood comes from the forest of the same name in the north of the Allier department.
-It is particularly fine-pored and rich in tannins and is particularly suitable for red wines Pinot Noir (Blue Burgundy) and white wines from the grape varieties Chardonnay and Pinot Gris (Gray burgundy).
+Tronçais : The wood comes from the forest of the same name in the north of the department of Allier.
+It is particularly fine-pored and rich in tannins and is particularly suitable for red wines Pinot Noir (Blue Burgundy) and white wines from the grape varieties Chardonnay and Pinot gris (Gray burgundy).

-Vosges : The wood comes from the same department in the north-east of France Lorraine on the western foothills of the Vosges.
+Vosges : The wood comes from the department of the same name in the north-east of France Lorraine region on the western foothills of the Vosges.
 The very bright, almost white wood is fine-pored and rich in tannins.
 Due to the large differences in height, however, there are slightly different types of wood.
 It is particularly suitable for white wines from the varieties Chardonnay and Sauvignon Blanc.

-As an alternative to the relatively expensive and elaborate Barrique expansion are in the New World for some time in the winemaking Wood chips (Oak pieces) and Staves (Oak slats) as well as special containers under the brand names rebarriQue and Stakvat used and / or the wine also added aromatic essences. used and / or the wine also added aromatic essences.
+As an alternative to the relatively expensive and elaborate Barrique expansion are in the New World for some time in the winemaking Wood chips (Oak pieces) and Staves (Oak slats) as well as special containers under the brand names rebarriQue and Stakvat used and / or the wine also added aromatic essences.
 Within the EU, such techniques have so far only been allowed experimentally by way of exemption.
-The trade agreement between the EU and the US, signed at the end of 2005, resulted in liberalization (see below) wine law ).
-Within the EU, the addition to the wine is of oenological tannins (in solid form) and since 2007 also allowed the use of wood chips.
+The trade agreement between the EU and the US, signed at the end of 2005, resulted in liberalization (see wine law ).
+Within the EU, the addition to the wine is from oenological tannins (in solid form) and since 2007 also allowed the use of wood chips.
 See also below barrel and barrel,